In 1991 I was 26 and working as a waitress in a local brew pub.

 Researchers do know it is a protein produced naturally by the body in response to viral infections.
 And that one of the things it does to cells in the nervous system is to direct them to produce less pro-inflammatory and more anti-inflammatory agents.

 They believe that by reducing inflammation in the brain, we will ease the still unexplained attacks by our own immune system on the myelin sheaths that insulate the fibers that connect our neurons.

-(phew, I can see I need to back up and do a future post on the nervous system!)
+Phew, I can see I need to back up and do a future post on the nervous system!

 What I concluded

 For this story the point I’m trying to make is that the delivery system of this drug (a sub-cutaneous self injection every other day) seemed too extreme for the 26-year-old me since I had no symptoms.
 Also it was a brand new drug.
 I didn’t want to be a guinea pig.
 I thought it was fine to wait.
-I was wrong.
+Again, wrong.